thismuyun/docker-spark-hadoop-all-in-one/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/big-data-europe/docker-hadoop-spark-workbench)

-# How to use HDFS/Spark Workbench
+# How to use HDFS/Spark All in one

-To start an HDFS/Spark Workbench:
+To start an HDFS/Spark:
 ```
     docker-compose up -d
 ```